 Michigan Petroleum History

-A 1961 Michigan historical marker explains that in 1860, Michigan State Geologist Alexander Winchell reported that oil and natural gas deposits lay under Michigan’s surface.
+A 1961 historical marker explains Michigan petroleum history began in 1886, but that Michigan State Geologist Alexander Winchell had reported that oil and natural gas deposits lay under Michigan’s surface as 1860.

 “First commercial oil production was at Port Huron, where 22 wells were drilled, beginning in 1886,” the marker continues.
 “Total output was small.
 Michigan’s first oil boom was at Saginaw, where production began about 1925.
 About three hundred wells were drilled here by 1927, when Muskegon’s ‘Discovery Well’ drew oil men from all over the country to that field.”